 [Unit] section add

 RequiresMountsFor=/mnt/mydisk.
 The corresponding dependencies (After and Requires) for RequiresMountsFor will automatically be generated.
+Important: Be aware that an update of MariaDB will replace the

 Now, reboot the system and MariaDB should be active.